-- A village hall (and adjacent Youth Centre)

-- 2 recreation areas (one of which includes a 'Pocket Park')

-- A large convenience store (containing the Post Office)

-- A parade of 6 shops (convenience store, chemist, hairdressers, hot food takeaway, fish & chip shop and 1 vacant unit)

-- 3 hot food takeaways

-- 1 pub (Crown Inn)

-- Primary School and Nursery School

-- Elderly residents' 'lodge' / meeting room

-- 2.65 In addition, there are a number of facilities immediately outside the Parish that are well used and highly valued by the Awsworth community.
+- A village hall (and adjacent Youth Centre) - 2 recreation areas (one of which includes a 'Pocket Park') - A large convenience store (Note until May 2021 containing the Post Office) - A parade of 6 shops (convenience store, chemist, hairdressers, hot food takeaway, fish & chip shop [Note - not trading as at July 2021] - and 1 vacant unit) - 3 hot food takeaways (Note 1 not trading as at July 2021) - 1 pub (Crown Inn) - Primary School and Nursery School - Elderly residents' 'lodge' / meeting room - Awsworth Day Nursery - 2.65 In addition, there are a number of facilities immediately outside the Parish that are well used and highly valued by the Awsworth community.
 These include a petrol filling station (Shell), 2 pubs (Gate Inn & Gardeners Inn) and a hotel & restaurant (Hogs Head).